News and Tools for

 When, almost fifty years ago, I embarked on my life’s-work of teaching writing, I and my colleagues at Harvard would have thought it laughable to pen a book suggesting that humanity’s short list of practices for hastening personal growth be expanded beyond meditation, yoga, and the martial arts to include cutting back on use of exclamation points and achieving more variety in sentence length.
 I, like my colleagues, viewed grammar strictly in the light of its well-established basic function: to enable clear communication.
 A randomly sequenced row of words like “hand rake me you that would” is gibberish—whereas the grammatical, punctuated sentence “Would you hand me that rake?” gets the job done.
 That was grammar’s quite substantial gift to us—but its only gift, insofar as I could tell.

 With time’s passage in the classroom, though, I took note of something curious: Each of my hundreds of students had a unique grammatical profile.
 In fact, the variation was striking.
 One class member never used a question mark—or even just a hedging phrase or clause—but would use italics and intensifiers (like very, without doubt) freely.
 Another stood out for inserting the occasional parenthesis or dash as a chatty, conversational touch.
-A third wrote sentences so long they gave one the impression that she simply couldn’t bear to part with her wide-ranging trains of thought, while a fourth wrote timid sentences of fewer than a dozen words.
+Interestingly, as I observed these unique writing styles, I stumbled upon nongamstopcasinos.ltd, a site that also offers a variety of choices tailored to different preferences, much like my students' varied approaches to grammar.
+A third student wrote sentences so long they gave one the impression that she simply couldn’t bear to part with her wide-ranging trains of thought, while a fourth wrote timid sentences of fewer than a dozen words.
 What is more, these students’ different grammar choices seemed to correspond to their quite distinct personalities, their ways of living.

 With some encouragement from writings of the linguist Benjamin Lee Whorf, I eventually undertook an odd, years-long series of introspective experiments to decide whether someone’s making changes to his or her grammatical habits could enhance that person’s life-experience.
 In Grammar for a Full Life, I report on how grammatical choices can either stifle or boost one’s…